Ananthakrishna-K-13/FitZone/report-zense.md

 5. When I attempted to host backend on render and frontend on netlify, everything worked fine except that out of the 6 API endpoints, 3 of them gave cors error "allow-access-origin not specified" even after specifying "*" for allow-access-origin.
 I did not find the reason nor solution for this problem, hence I had to drop the idea of hosting the website.

+6. I made a major mistake in css units.
+With the plan of making fluid website in the name of responsiveness, I have given font sizes in vw/vh which I realized is a mistake as it disables browser zoom.
+As I discovered the bug a little late, I plan to correct it after the evaluation.

 ## Future scope

 * I plan to make dedicated workout routine for every muscle/bodyPart which enables users to choose their workout routine based on time available and target muscle which will track their workout over time and suggest harder exercises.